Welcome to all of our current Year 6 families who will be joining the Adolescent Community at MIC in 2026.

 Grades are given each semester for each subject based on a 5-point scale as per QCAA guidelines, however a stronger focus is on the continuous feedback students receive from their Guides.

-In the Adolescent Community students follow a timetable with set lesson times, which is an adjustment to what students are used to in Primary.
-However, set lesson times do begin to be in place increasingly in Senior Primary ensuring a smooth transition for Year 7 students.
+In the Adolescent Community students follow a timetable with set lesson times, which is an adjustment to what students have experienced in Primary.

-Although lesson times follow the timetable, there is time each day for independent work as well as time each week for Community Projects, Micro-economies, Clubs and Teams and Community Projects – as well as a longer Advisory session on Fridays so there is still quite a bit of time away from ”set lessons” each week.
+Although lesson times follow the timetable, there is time each day for independent work as well as time each week for Community Projects, Micro-economies, Clubs and Teams and Community Projects.

 Generally, work isn’t set for home specifically.
 Any work that is required to be completed at home is work and assignments that have been set and are due – students can complete this work at school during class time or individual free time, or at home.